 Pax, an Instrument (Iowa Review Web 2003)

 For SWF File Player: download component files |here| (8.65 MB).
 Start with main.swf.

 Pax was published in Iowa Review Web and featured in +Game Engines+, the software exhibit at the 6th Digital Arts and Culture Conference.
 The work extends the 3D, multimedia aesthetic of Reagan Library in more ambitious directions, using human figures as animated sprites.
 Somehow clothes were optional (Nick Montfort said I should provide them as downloadable content).

 As the date will indicate, Pax also reflects the spirit of the times after September 11, 2001.
 It is called "an instrument," in that sense of the other thing that can be played, besides games -- an insight I credit to John Cayley, though I am not sure he welcomes it.
 See Markku Eskelinen's Cybertext Poetics for an actual theory of textual instruments.
 I was just trying to build something that would behave unpredictably while following an overall deterministic path.
 Among other things, Pax was my first cybertext project with a defined runtime.

 Pax was also an attempt to build an object-oriented multimedia work in a scripting language (ActionScript 2) not set up for object orientation.
-Unless emulation works it will need to be rebuilt, probably in Unity.
+It can probably be rebuilt in HTML5, though Unity is also tempting.